AstraBert/qdurllm/README.md

 This is provisioned through a multi-container Docker application, leveraging Qdrant, Langchain, llama.cpp, quantized Gemma and Gradio.

+## Demo!

+Head over to the [demo space on HuggingFace](https://huggingface.co/spaces/as-cle-bert/qdurllm-demo)🦀

 ## Requirements

 The only requirement is to have `docker` and `docker-compose`.